 Now that you have the basics down, you can customize your contribution form.
 You can make these selections now, but you’ll always have the opportunity to change them later.

-Essentially, it’s a template that you can apply to any contribution form, specific to your campaign or organization.
+Essentially, a branding layout is a template that you can apply to any contribution form, specific to your campaign or organization.
 If you’ve created one already, click the drop-down menu and select which one you’d like to use for this form.

 If you haven’t created a branding for your campaign or organization, we make it easy for you.
 You can find out how to create your own branding with your group’s colors and logo here.